Tamadeer/Vehicle-management/README.md

 # Vehicle-management
-Web site backend for Vehicle management with Nova FrontEnd
+Web site backend with Laravel for Vehicle management with Nova FrontEnd